ryan-rashidian/secfilr/README.md

 ## Features

 - Pythonic API for accessing SEC EDGAR filings
+- SEC bulk data download helper
 - Choice between using requests, or bulk-data as the data source
+- Organized statements from 10K/10Q forms
-- Mapping of GAAP concepts into generalized, named 'metric' categories
+- Mapping of GAAP concepts into generalized and named 'metric' categories

 ## Installation